heroqu/react-accordion-composable/README.md

       {type:'AccordionOff'},
       {type:'SelectIds', ids: ['3']},
     ]
-    ts:'12345'
+    ts:'78910'
     } }>
 ```

 and the order of actions does matter.

 This approach is pretty powerful, as it allows one to dispatch actions to Accordion from outside while keeping the Accordion decoupled from external state stores the main application can be using.
-There is a helper function to compose messages from actions with automatic time-stamping.
+There is a helper function to compose messages from actions with automatic time-stamping, and one can see a full fledged example in the [repo](https://github.com/heroqu/react-accordion-composable-demo) of the [demo](https://heroqu.github.io/react-accordion-composable-demo/)